Dunc4nNT/bit/README.md

 1. Go to a directory you want to install the tool in.
 2. `git clone https://github.com/heche-psb/wgd` Clone the repository.
 3. `cd wgd` Go inside the tool's directory.
-4. `python3.6 -m venv .venv` Create a virtual environment.
+4. `python3.7 -m venv .venv` Create a virtual environment.
 5. `source .venv/bin/activate` Activate the virtual environment.
+6. `pip3 install setuptools`
-6. `pip3 install -r requirements.txt` Install the necessary packages.
+7. `pip3 install -r requirements.txt` Install the necessary packages.
-7. `pip3 install -e .` Install the tool.
+8. `pip3 install -e .` Install the tool.
-8. `wgd -h` The tool should be installed and print its manual here.
+9. `wgd -h` The tool should be installed and print its manual here.

 ### Website